SUKU Price Reaches $0.16 on Exchanges (SUKU)

-SUKU (SUKU) traded 0.1% lower against the US dollar during the 1 day period ending at 8:00 AM E.T. on May 8th.
-One SUKU coin can currently be purchased for $0.16 or 0.00000467 BTC on major exchanges.
-SUKU has a market capitalization of $19.33 million and approximately $13.87 million worth of SUKU was traded on exchanges in the last 24 hours.
-In the last week, SUKU has traded 7.3% lower against the US dollar.
+SUKU (SUKU) traded 10% lower against the U.S. dollar during the twenty-four hour period ending at 21:00 PM Eastern on May 8th.
+One SUKU coin can currently be bought for $0.16 or 0.00000464 BTC on popular cryptocurrency exchanges.
+SUKU has a total market cap of $18.89 million and $5.57 million worth of SUKU was traded on exchanges in the last day.
+Over the last seven days, SUKU has traded 11.3% lower against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.